orches-team/orches/README.md

 podman exec systemd-orches orches switch ${YOUR_FORK_URL}
 ```

-You should now be able to navigate to http://localhost:8096 and see your new Jellyfin instance.
+You should now be able to navigate to <http://localhost:8096> and see your new Jellyfin instance.

 ### Wrapping it up

 Now that you know how to deploy new containers, it's also time to learn how to modify, or remove existing ones.

-Firstly, let's
+Firstly, let's modify the Jellyfin one to automatically restart itself if it fails:

 ```diff
   [Container]